SolaceLabs/solace-integration-guides/docs/_guides/spring-framework.md

 ### Step 3 – Spring Framework – Receiving Messages from Solace

-The recommended method of receiving messages is through the `DefaultMessageListenerContainer` following the recommendation found in the [Asynchronous Reception – Message-Driven POJOs section of the Spring documentation]({{ site.links-springfw-five-async-reception }}){:target="_top"}.
+The recommended method of receiving messages is through the `DefaultMessageListenerContainer` following the recommendation found in the section [Asynchronous Reception – Message-Driven POJOs section of the Spring documentation]({{ site.links-springfw-five-async-reception }}){:target="_top"}.

 ####	Configuration